vectara/vectara-docs/www/docs/api-reference/api-keys/create-api-key.md

 - `corpus_keys` Specifies the corpora where that which the API key has access.
   If the api_key_role is personal, this value be `null` or missing.

-The response includes the `ApiKey` object that contains the assigned API key ID, name, secret key, enabled status, API key role, and API policy.
+The response includes the assigned API key
+ID, name, secret key, enabled status, API key role, and API policy.

 ## REST 2.0 API URL